bart-larsen/pennbbl.github.io/docs/cubic/cubic.md

 ```bash
 $ sshfs -o defer_permissions username@cbica-cluster:/cbica/projects/my_project /cbica/projects/my_project/
 ```
 I recommend putting this command into a script or alias if you need to mount often.
+E.g. in your `.profile` put:
+`alias mc="sshfs -o defer_permissions username@cbica-cluster:/cbica/projects/my_project /cbica/projects/my_project/"`
+Now you can simply type `mc` to mount cubic.
+Pro-tip: Follow these instructions to no longer need to type your password: http://www.linuxproblem.org/art_9.html

 3. When you are done, unmount.
 This should ideally be done BEFORE you disconnect from the network to avoid confusing your computer for a few minutes and making the mountpoint temporarily unresponsive.